Mingyu Liang, M.B., Ph.D.

 Research Area 1: MicroRNA

-MicroRNAs are recently discovered regulators of gene expression.
-The significance of microRNAs in biological regulation and disease development is now widely recognized.
-However, many aspects of basic microRNA biology and the specific role of microRNAs in numerous physiological and disease processes remain to be examined.
-Our laboratory investigates the role of microRNAs in hypertension and kidney injury and the molecular mechanism involved in microRNA regulation.
+The general significance of microRNAs in the regulation of gene expression, cellular function, and disease development is now widely recognized.
+However, many aspects of basic microRNA biology and the specific role of many microRNAs in numerous physiological and disease processes remain to be examined.
+Our laboratory investigates the role of microRNAs in hypertension and cardiovascular and renal injury and the molecular mechanism involved in microRNA regulation.

 Research Area 2: Cellular metabolism